 In addition to stylistic advancements, the era of the motet also produced the next advancement in notation.
-Known as mensural notation, it allowed for more accurate representations of how music actually sounded in time to be written down.
-That is to say, it allowed for more accurate representations of music’s rhythm.
+Known as mensural notation, it allowed for more accurate representations of how music sounded in the context of time to be written down—that is, it allowed for more accurate representations of music’s rhythm.
 Its name, mensural notation, was derived from the Latin mensura, which means “measured” (Taruskin 214).

 This development is dated to about the mid-thirteenth century, and it’s coming out party was a treatise written in 1280 by a German chaplain named Franco of Cologne.
 Historians know next to nothing about Franco other than that he flourished in the mid-thirteenth century and that he wrote a treatise called Ars cantus mensurabalis, “the art of measured song.”
 In this book, Franco laid out how mensural notation worked (Taruskin 215).

 The organizing principle of mensural notation was that note shapes corresponded to specific durations.
 The most common note shapes were those indicating long and short durations: the virga and the breve respectively.
 (In some histories the virga is called, the longa, or simply, a long.)

 There also existed a subdivision of the breve equal to half its value, and a double long, equal to twice the value of a virga.
 Various other subdivisions and expansions also exist, as does mechanisms for grouping pockets of two notes and pockets of three notes (Burkholder, Grout, and Palisca 116-117).